kamuz/top-wordpress/readme.md

 * [MailChimp for WordPress](https://wordpress.org/plugins/mailchimp-for-wp/) - allowing your visitors to subscribe to your newsletter should be easy using default forms of WordPress or plugins like Contact Form 7 etc.
 * [Easy WP SMTP](https://wordpress.org/plugins/easy-wp-smtp/) - allows you to configure and send all outgoing emails via a SMTP server

-## Custom Post Type, Page Builder and Metaboxes
+## Custom Post Type, Page Builder and Metaboxes and UI elements

 * [Custom Post Type UI](https://wordpress.org/plugins/custom-post-type-ui/) - help to create new custom post types
-* [Advanced Custom Fields Pro](https://wordpress.org/plugins/advanced-custom-fields/) - page builder and custom fields with meta boxes
+* [Advanced Custom Fields Pro](https://wordpress.org/plugins/advanced-custom-fields/) - page builder, custom fields and meta boxes, theme settings, gallery, sliders, accordeons, tabs

-## Images

-* [Justified Gallery](https://wordpress.org/plugins/justified-gallery/) - use the native WordPress gallery, justified layout with Justified Gallery, lightbox with PhotoSwipe

 ## eCommerce